azegas/pagalbaGyvunams/README.md

   located in the same folder where **manage.py** file is.
 - Then write `python manage.py migrate` and press enter.
 - Now write `python manage.py runserver` and press ented.
-- Go to your browser and open http://127.0.0.1:8000/ you should now see the project running.
+- Go to your browser and open http://127.0.0.1:8000/
+- You should now see the project running in your local environment.